midchildan/dotfiles/README.md

 | Home Manager | [home/README.md](home/README.md)     |

 The commands for bootstrapping each are listed below.
 Adjust settings for each and run them as needed.
-For Nix 2.3 or below, run the commands in a nix-shell with `nix-shell -A nixUnstable '<nixpkgs>'`.
+Also when bootstrapping Home Manager, make sure [Nix flakes][flakes] are enabled before proceeding.
+The bootstrapping procedure for the other two would enable Nix flakes by default.

 - NixOS: